Sensible Sentencing Trust

-The Sensible Sentencing Trust is a political advocacy group based in Napier, New Zealand.
+The Sensible Sentencing Trust was a political advocacy group based in Napier, New Zealand.
 The Trust's stated goal is "to educate both the public and victims of serious violent and/or sexual crime and homicide" It focuses on advocating for the rights of victims and tougher penalties against offenders.
+In late 2018, founder Garth McVicar stepped down as leader of the Trust.
+In January 2021, former New Zealand First Member of Parliament Darroch Ball became the Trust's leader.
+In late June 2024, the Sensible Sentencing Trust reactivated to lobby for a tougher three strikes law.

 Goals and issues

 The Sensible Sentencing Trust' stated purpose sole purpose is "to educate both the public and victims of serious violent and/or sexual crime and homicide."
 Key goals include educating victims of their rights and entitlements, educating the public about the light of victims, and supporting victims of crime through education, trauma support, accessing protection, and providing social rehabilitation.

 The Trust has campaigned for several goals including: